Milkdromeda-333/game4free/dev-notes.md

         - COMPONENTS: re-usable styles for small components
     - to watch for sass changes, run "sass --watch [directory to sass index file] [directory to css file]".
 Youll have to pre-create the output file i think.
     - To use variables inport the abstracts file like "@use '../abstracts"'
+- I FIGURED OUT HOW TO RETURN DATA FROM A HTTP REQUEST USING A UTIL FUNCTION.
+Basically, return the axios call and within it return the data fetched.
+Them in the module importing the util, create an asyncrounous function withing the useEffect and use the data there! example is in `src/components/Home`

 Dump:

 export default function Home() {

     return (